T-dex/conflict-resoultion/README.md

 ## This subheading was created in a different spot

-Here is where we merge
+Here is where we merge OIne more time